 - "Qualified Personal Residence Trusts," Dayton and Hamilton Bar Associations, 1994, 1995

 - "Use of 'Defective' Grantor Trusts to Save Estate Taxes," Ohio Bar Association and Ohio Society of CPAs, 1994

 - "Using Business Organizations in Estate Planning," Cleveland Estate Planning Institute, 1994

-- Consistently listed in The Best Lawyers in America since 2006; recognized in 2011 as a Lawyer of the Year in the area of Trusts and Estates
+- Consistently listed in The Best Lawyers in America since 2006; recognized in 2011, 2016 and 2018 as a Lawyer of the Year in the area of Trusts and Estates

 - Consistently listed in Super Lawyers by Ohio Super Lawyers magazine since 2005